RobStarek/QOLO_snippets/README.md

 An orderd list of prepared/projected list is provided to MakeRPV() function to generate auxiliary array of projection-preparation matrices (Rho-Pi vector).

-The Rho-Pi vector is inserted as an argument together with data to estim() function.
+The Rho-Pi vector is inserted as an argument together with data to Reconstruct() function.
 The Reconstruct() function returns reconstructed density matrix.

 ### Example: